grvty-labs/django-finkok/README.md

 Disclaimer
 ---------

-The code developed for this repository is used for GRVTYlabs' projects.
+The code developed for this repository is for GRVTY's projects.
 If you wish to know more about one of the projects which uses this library, please
 visit: [FacturaBot](http://www.facturabot.com)

-GRVTYlabs uses this code in the best possible manner, without trying to affect the users nor any related party, any bug which does affect the users will be patched but is unintentional.
+GRVTY uses this code in the best possible manner, without trying to affect the users nor any related party, any bug which does affect the users is unintentional and will be fixed as soon as possible.

 The code in this repository is being checked continuously, and any user whom tries to generate an exploit in a pull-request will not be tolerated.
 This